 Men and women in a similar age group and with a similar smoking history should be aware that not all lung cancers found with screening will be early stage.
-They should also be aware that at this time, reimbursement for screening CT scans is not provided by most insurance carriers.
-The current estimated Medicare reimbursement rate for a non-contrast helical diagnostic CT of the lung is $300 but varies by geographic location.
-A diagnostic CT is done after a person has a sign or symptom of disease, while a screening CT looks for initial signs of disease in healthy people.
+A screening CT looks for initial signs of disease in healthy people while a diagnostic CT is done after a person has a sign or symptom of disease.

 Specifically, the investigators focused on 26 screening scenarios that started screening at age 50, 55 or 60 and stopped screening at age 80 or 85.
 Among these 26 programs, screening every three years reduced lung cancer mortality by 5 percent to 6 percent, compared to screening every two years that reduced mortality by seven percent to 10 percent, and annual screening that offered reductions between 11 percent and 21 percent.